Golfing on the Causeway Coast in Northern Ireland

 Castlerock Golf Club is also among the top links golf courses on the Causeway Coast.
 The links championship golf course is located in Castlerock, a small seaside resort situated less than 10 miles from Coleraine town.

 Castlerock Golf Club has two fantastic links courses; Mussenden Course and Bann Course.
-The former is an 18-hole championship links course, while the latter is a 9-hole links course, both of which offer excellent golfing and incredible views of the coastline.
+The former is an 18-hole championship links course, while the latter is a 9-hole links golf course, both of which offer excellent golfing and incredible views of the coastline.

 Other equally excellent golf clubs worth visiting in Northern Ireland include Ballyliffin Golf Club and Ballycastle Golf Club.